Privacy Statement - FAQ

 In cases where we need to share your personal data with our business partners, we ensure that they treat your personal data with the same respect and integrity as we do.
-We also share your personal data with public authorities if required by law or a legitimate legal request is received from law enforcement or another authority/institution.
+We also share your personal data with public authorities if required by law or a legitimate legal request is received from law enforcement or another authority institution.

-If your personal data is transferred out of the European Union (“EU”) to a “third country” country (country outside the EU / EEA), this is done using appropriate transfer mechanisms including the relevant prior assessments and appropriate safeguards, see further just below.
+If your personal data is transferred out of the European Union ("EU") to a “third country”, country (country outside the EU/EEA), this is done using appropriate transfer mechanisms including the relevant prior assessments and appropriate safeguards, see further just below.

 Scania is a global company with operations in over 100 countries.
 This means that we sometimes choose to process your personal data (all or selected parts) inside as well as outside of the European Union.
 When doing so we always comply with existing laws and regulations as well as court decisions to ensure that your personal data is handled in a secure way.
 If your personal data is transferred out of the European Union this is done using appropriate transfer mechanisms including the relevant prior assessments and appropriate safeguards.
-Most commonly Standard Contractual Clauses (SCC,) issued by the European Commission, are relied upon.
+Most commonly Standard Contractual Clauses (SCC) issued by the European Comission, are relied upon.
 You have the right to receive a copy of the relevant concluded SCC if your personal data is part of a transfer, secured by SCC.
 Reach out to us here or talk to your Scania contact.

-In this context ‘processing’ means any operation or set of operations on personal data such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+In this context ‘processing’ means any operation or set of operations on personal data such as; collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 We are committed to protecting your personal data.
 We take all appropriate and reasonable legal, technical and organizational security measures to adequately protect the personal data that we process.
 Our security measures are continuously improved in line with the development of available security products and services.

 Specific processing activities have their own individual retention periods applicable to them as per the legal basis and/or purpose of processing.
-We, therefore, minimise or delete your personal data as soon as it is no longer needed to:
+We, therefore, minimise or delete your data as soon as it is no longer needed to:

 - fulfil our contractual obligations towards you